-Our social mission is to provide a ‘change of scenery’ for those who need one in our Brandwood neighbourhoods by providing activities which help connect people to people with shared interests, and through fun and collaborative community ‘build’ and environmental improvement projects.
+Our social mission is to provide a ‘change of scenery’ for those who need one in our Brandwood neighbourhoods by providing activities which help connect people to people with shared interests to reduce social isolation, and through fun and collaborative community ‘build’, active citizenship and environmental improvement projects.

 Get to know new people on one of our creative ‘build’ projects.
 A chance to use your skills, learn new ones, drink tea and chat.

 Be part of something fun and beneficial for our local communities.

 Get in touch, share your ideas and bring together your own interest group.

 Our business is everyone’s business.